dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 Note: for this assignment, your server will need to keep the information it is sent.
-You can choose to store this information by using an in-memory data structure like Python lists and dictionaries, or you can choose to use an external database.
+You can choose to store this information by using an in-memory data structure like Python lists, dictionaries, or classes.
+You could also choose to use an external database.

 ### E-mail Server
 I have set-up a server to simulate accessing a third-party webservice for